 A snapshot of Foss Harbor Marina's Instagram page

-In an age where digital communities abound, and business and individuals can build a following simply by posting engaging, relevant content on free social media accounts, Ian knew that the more irons Foss Harbor had in the fire, the better chance the marina had for sustained, long-term growth.
+In an age where digital communities abound, and business and individuals can build a following simply by posting engaging, relevant content on social media, Ian knew that the more irons Foss Harbor had in the fire, the better chance the marina had for sustained, long-term growth.
 So in 2015, when Ian read an article about BoatUS’s partnership with a new online slip reservation platform called Dockwa, he knew he had found, at the very least, one more “iron to put in the fire.”
-Once Ian pursued a free Dockwa listing, Foss Harbor Marina officially became the first West Coast marina to join Dockwa.
+Once Ian pursued a Dockwa listing, Foss Harbor Marina officially became the first West Coast marina to join Dockwa.
 Since listing, Foss Harbor Marina operates at 100% capacity and transient moorage is up over 50%.

 And while Dockwa was initially used to increase Foss Harbor Marina's boater reach, Dockwa has saved Ian and his team time in the online booking process as well.
 Before Dockwa, online slip reservation details were ironed out via email exchanges with the boater, usually two or three "back-and-forths" long.
 Now, boaters who wish to book online simply click the "Book Now" button on Foss Harbor's website to request a reservation.
 With a Dockwa account, the boater's vessel and payment information is already on file - the only details to provide are their desired reservation dates and any special requests.